 Workshop "Rapid Qualitative Health Research Methods"

-This 3-day workshop for PhD-students and postdocs which is organized by three Institutes of the University of Basel (Nursing Science, Social Anthropology and Swiss Tropical and Public Health Institute) in collaboration with the expert from the UCL will allow to get in touch with diverse ways of making use of qualitative research methods in the health sciences.
-The participants will be supported to think these innovative approaches through in terms of their current or possible future research projects.
+This 3-day workshop for PhD-students and postdocs, which is organized by three Institutes of the University of Basel (Nursing Science, Social Anthropology and Swiss Tropical and Public Health Institute) in collaboration with an expert from UCL will educate on diverse ways of making use of qualitative research methods in the health sciences.

 Program 3-day Workshop

 1. Introduction to rapid qualitative research (RREAL) – Monday, 23.08.2021 10.00-14:00

 An introduction to the range of approaches used in rapid qualitative research and literature reviews, including: rapid appraisals, rapid assessment procedures, rapid qualitative inquiry, the RARE model, rapid ethnographies (quick, focused and short-term).
 Course participants will work with real research cases and design their own rapid study.
 Participants planning a rapid study are encouraged to use their own topic throughout the course.
 Short clinics are available to discuss individual projects in detail.

 2. Introduction to rapid evaluations (RREAL) – Tuesday, 24.08.2021 10.00-14:00

 An introduction to a wide range of approaches used in the design and implementation of rapid evaluations combining short presentations with hands-on exercises and the opportunity to work with real evaluation cases and design their own rapid evaluation.
 Participants who are planning a rapid study will be encouraged to use their own topic throughout the course.
 Short rapid research clinics will be available at the end of the course to discuss projects in detail.